City drawers 2018. Hilton Hotel by Marcha van der Hurk

 Eveline Visser - Maaskant in the clouds (Euromast)

 2018, East Indian ink and gouache

-The oeuvre of Eveline Visser (1949) varies from small-sized paintings to installations that fill space.
+The oeuvre of Eveline Visser (1949) varies from small-sized paintings to space-filling installations.
 These installations are, as it were, three-dimensional paintings that you can walk through.
-For example, in 2015 she made a diorama for Museum Boijmans Van Beuningen.
-Visser 's paintings are striking for their virtuoso painting technique, in which the representation is made up of thin, translucent layers of paint.
-But in the end her work is always about content, meaning and interpretation.
-In this work we see the architect Hugh Maaskant we see in the top right corner in the clouds, according to Visser the construction of the Euromast for Maaskant should be a kind of Americain Dream van Maaskant, with the crow's nest as a space ship, as a kind of Rotterdam Apollo.
+For example, she made a diorama for Museum Boijmans Van Beuningen in 2015.
+Visser's paintings are notable for an almost virtuoso painting technique in which the image is made up of thin, translucent layers of paint.
+Ultimately, however, her work is always about content, meaning and interpretation.
+In this work we see the architect Hugh Maaskant, we see in the clouds at the top right, according to Visser the construction of the Euromast for Maaskant must be a kind of Americain Dream van Maaskant, with the crow's nest as a space ship, as a kind of Rotterdam Apollo.
 The Euromast has a special meaning for Visser, because in her childhood Visser saw it being built at her doorstep.
 The space shuttle was only realized ten years later and not according to Maaskant's design.